The ASCAP Foundation Community Outreach & Music Education Programs

 For i-SAFE subscribers, Creativity in the Classroom: Creative Ownership and Copyright curriculum is a part of the i-SAFE Online Creativity and Ownership curriculum for grades 3, 4 and 5.
 The lessons are accessible through a GOLD subscription to all educators designated to teach 3rd, 4th and 5th grades.

 Summer Music Camp at Manhattan School of Music

-The Summer Music Camp at Manhattan School of Music, initiated in partnership with The ASCAP Foundation in 1999, is undergoing some exciting changes in 2012.
+The Summer Music Camp at Manhattan School of Music, initiated in partnership with The ASCAP Foundation in 1999, has undergone some exciting changes.
 The summer camp has been expanded to include students from all over the nation who have completed grades 6-11.
 Set on a college campus in the heart of New York City, this special program provides intensive musical instruction in musical theater, chamber music, percussion, and piano studies.
 Campers develop their musical skills and join a community of young musicians through a wide variety of musical and social activities, with master classes taught by ASCAP members.
 National Endowment for the Arts has been an ongoing supporter of the camp.

-Scholarships to attend the Summer Music Camp at Manhattan School of Music are provided by The ASCAP Foundation Irving Caesar Fund and are available to US residents.
+Scholarships to attend the Summer Music Camp at Manhattan School of Music are provided through The ASCAP Foundation Composition Scholarships in honor of Billy Joel and are available to U.S. residents.

 SUMMER MUSIC CAMP STUDENTS PRACTICE AND PERFORM

 The ASCAP Foundation has teamed up with the Music Education Coalition, the nation's largest grass roots initiative in support of school music programs.
 Key to this initiative is www.SupportMusic.com an innovative website that simplifies the advocacy process by allowing community members to customize campaigns to address specific problems.